tedgrubbs/Rust_Logger/README.md

 ![Alt text](imgs/arb_file.png)

 But this will also fail.
 Why is this?
 Remember that `tracked_files` config setting?
-You can check it here [Setup - log_client config](#setup---log_client-config).
+You can check it here [Setup - log config](#setup---log-config).
 By default Rust_logger will only monitor `in.` files which are the common prefix for LAMMPS input files.
 Only changes to these files will cause `log` to take notice.
 It's kind of like an inverse of the `.gitignore` file. `log` ignores everything __NOT__ in the `tracked_files` list.

 Let's change the input file by changing the timestep from 0.003 to 0.001 and then reupload: